apanwar/sap-commerce-cloud-scalability/product-catalog/media-to-catalog-unaware-media/README.md

 ## Alternatives
 If you wish to use the migration job via Scripting engine, then you can use the [ImpEx Script](./mediamigration/resources/mediamigration/cron-jobs.impex) to create the cron job.
 This script has:
+- The list of media, media collection and media container attributes used in the data model.
+These can be updated in the constants `MEDIA_ATTRIBUTES`, `MEDIA_COLLECTION_ATTRIBUTES`, `MEDIA_CONTAINER_ATTRIBUTES`
 - `apparelProductCatalog:Online` as the reference catalog version configured.
 - The batch size of 100 products
 - A total of 8 migration workers to process migration.